Listicles

 Here’s why listicles remain such a popular blog post format:

-Which makes them perfect for folks with short attention spans.
+Which makes them easily digestible for folks with short attention spans.

-• Easy to Preview: There’s a reason that magazine covers use numbered lists in their copy.
+There’s a reason magazine covers use numbered lists in their copy.

-A specific number helps a reader understand what they’re in for… before they click.
-And a list post title like: “15 Ways to Grow Your Blog” has a preview built right into it.
+A specific number helps readers understand what they’re in for before they click.
+And a list post title like “15 Ways to Grow Your Blog” has a preview built right into it.

 For example, take a look at my list of Google’s 200+ ranking factors.